City of Waynesboro - Route 340 (Main Street) Bridge Replacement

 The city of Waynesboro has expressed a desire that the bridge include aesthetic features because it serves as a gateway to the downtown business district and is adjacent to a major public park.
 Design may include formed or stamped concrete architectural features on parapet walls, exposed areas of the substructure, and sidewalks.
 New bridge and approach lighting will complement the existing architectural lighting in the city’s downtown.
 Additional consideration will be given to the substructure, landscape and “streetscape” around the bridge, as well as special signage and lighting beneath the new bridge.

 This project replaces an existing substandard, structurally deficient bridge on a state primary route that serves residents of the City of Waynesboro.
 If not replaced the existing bridge will continue to deteriorate and would eventually have to be closed to vehicular and pedestrian traffic.
 Unless a replacement construction contract is awarded, the inevitable closure of the existing structure would inconvenience local residents, disadvantage area business and adversely affect traffic flow through downtown Waynesboro.

-The bridge will be closed during construction and traffic will be detoured (less than one mile) to the adjacent Broad Street (Route 250) bridge with minimal impact to industrial and commercial interests.
-Affected school bus routes will require additional coordination.
+The bridge is closed during construction and traffic is detoured to the adjacent Broad Street (Route 250) bridge with minimal impact to industrial and commercial interests.
+Throughout the project, motorists will have access to all businesses near the work zone.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District